 Can dogs really smile?
 The experts say yes, but not for the reason we imagine.
 Apparently, wolves appear to smile to indicate submission to another wolf.
-Equally, dogs instinctively interpret this grin as sign of submission; telling them that this particular dog isn't a threat to them.
+Equally, dogs instinctively interpret this grin as a sign of submission; telling them that this particular dog isn't a threat to them.

 So it makes sense that confident, alpha dogs rarely smile.
 They have no desire to show their submission to anyone.
 And since Shelties are usually gentle, submissive dogs, you're more likely to see them submit with a Sheltie smile.
 If you think about it, the social smile is what we humans often do too!

 An exception is when dogs "laugh" with their upper teeth bared.
 This is not at all submissive, but is a sign of aggression.
-If you see a dog making this face (including dear sweet Shelties) than back off quick.
+If you see a dog making this face (including dear sweet Shelties) then back off quickly.

 When The Sheltie Smile Becomes Real

 If you think the Shetland Sheepdog smile has just lost its magic... think again.
 Because experts also concede that eventually a dog's smile can actually become genuine over time, thanks to the psychological effect of classical conditioning.

 Remember the famous experiment known as Pavlov's Dogs?
 Ivan Pavlov, the Russian psychologist, repeatedly rang a bell before giving dogs their dinner.
 Soon, the dogs began salivating when they heard the bell but there was no food present.